Django and Static Assets

 Django settings for static assets can be a bit difficult to configure and debug.
 However, if you just add the following settings to your

 settings.py, everything should work exactly as expected:

-Django won’t automatically create the target directory that
+Older versions of Django won’t automatically create the target directory (

 $ pip install whitenoise ... $ pip freeze > requirements.txt

 Next, install WhiteNoise into your Django application.
 This is done in